 Skip advert

 Opt for the seven-seater version of the 110 and there's 160 litres with all three rows of seats in place, 743 litres with two rows in the upright position and the same 1,875 litres with all but the front seats stowed in the floor.

 The eight-seater Defender 130’s boot isn't that much bigger.
 There's 290 litres of space available even with all eight seats in place, and if you fold the second and third rows down there’s close to 1,900 litres on offer.
-For those who prefer luggage space, a five-seat 130 is also available, boosting ultimate boot space even further to nearly 2,100 litres.
+For those who prioritise luggage capacity, a five-seat 130 is also available, boosting ultimate boot space even further to nearly 2,100 litres.

 Towing

-Customers will be reassured that the Defender remains a supreme towing machine.
-Most versions have a maximum towing limit of 3,500kg, although the plug-in hybrid and heavy Defender 130 have a reduced braked trailer towing rating of 3,000kg.
-In either case, that’s a lot more than the 2,700kg capacity of the best-performing BMW X5 xDrive50e.
+Most versions of the Defender have a maximum towing limit of 3,500kg, although the plug-in hybrids and heavy Defender 130 have a reduced braked trailer towing rating of 3,000kg.
+In either case, that’s a lot more than the 2,700kg capacity of the best-performing plug-in hybrid BMW X5 xDrive50e.

 The Towing Pack includes an electrically deployable tow bar, and the 13-pin electric point is located within easy reach.
 You can also add an Advanced Tow Assist function where you can use the rotary dial from the Terrain Response system to steer the vehicle in reverse.
-Pull the dial up while reversing, and you can steer the car and caravan/trailer using the moving directional arrows on the screen that shows where the car will go.
+Pull the dial up while reversing, and you can steer the car and caravan/trailer using the moving directional arrows on the screen, which show where the car will go.
 We think that’ll be helpful for those who struggle with this task.

+Skip advert